-An individual or entity served with a subpoena may petition the appeals referee in writing to vacate or modify a subpoena.
-The appeals referee shall resolve such a petition in a prehearing conference involving all parties and shall make a written decision.
-A subpoena may be vacated or modified if the appeals referee determines that the testimony or evidence sought does not relate with reasonable directness to the issues of the fair hearing appeal; that the subpoena is unreasonable, over broad, or oppressive; that the evidence sought is repetitious or cumulative; or that the subpoena has not been served reasonably in advance of the time when the appeal hearing will be held.
+An individual or entity served with a subpoena may petition the human services judge in writing to vacate or modify a subpoena.
+The human services judge shall resolve such a petition in a prehearing conference involving all parties and shall make a written decision.
+A subpoena may be vacated or modified if the human services judge determines that the testimony or evidence sought does not relate with reasonable directness to the issues of the fair hearing appeal; that the subpoena is unreasonable, over broad, or oppressive; that the evidence sought is repetitious or cumulative; or that the subpoena has not been served reasonably in advance of the time when the appeal hearing will be held.

 Subd.
-9.No ex parte contact.
+9. No ex parte contact.

-The appeals referee shall not have ex parte contact on substantive issues with the agency or with any person or witness in a fair hearing appeal.
-No employee of the department or agency shall review, interfere with, change, or attempt to influence the recommended decision of the appeals referee in any fair hearing appeal, except through the procedure allowed in subdivision 18.
+The human services judge shall not have ex parte contact on substantive issues with the agency or with any person or witness in a fair hearing appeal.
+No employee of the department or agency shall review, interfere with, change, or attempt to influence the recommended decision of the human services judge in any fair hearing appeal, except through the procedure allowed in subdivision 18.
 The limitations in this subdivision do not affect the commissioner's authority to review or reconsider decisions or make final decisions.